AkramBoktor/Refactoring-Improving-The-Desgin-Martin-Fowler-/README.md

 7 - Data Clumps
 .
 Data items tends to be like childern ; they enjoy hanging aroud in groups together.  often you see three or four data items together in lots of places

+8 - Switch Statment
+one of the most obvious symptoms of object oriented code is it's comparative lack of switch ( Or case ) statment . the problem of switch statment is essentially that duplication . often you find many switch statment in many places => so if you add a new clause to the switch you have find all these switch statment and change them . the object oriented notion of polymporphysim gives you an elegant way to deal with this problem

+** Most times you see a switch statment you should consider polymorphsim ** ** the problem is where the polymorphysim gives **